 Be Aware of Your Limits

 Another suggestion by those who are in the adoption and foster field is that you need to be aware of your limits and abilities.
-What children are you able to take in your home?
+What children are you able to take to your home?
 Are you prepared for an infant placement or would you prefer an older child?

 Also, though you may be eager to have a child in your home, the second your license comes in the mail, Aly notes that you should wait for a placement that is a good fit for your family.
 “Being resource parents can take a toll on the relationships within the home,” she says.